douglasmsmith/douglasmsmith/README.md

-- 👋 Hi, I’m @douglasmsmith
-- 👀 I’m interested in Computer Vision, NLP, XAI and Social Cognitive Systems
+I am a Machine Learning Engineer working on Computer Vision and IoT applications in marine science.
+Alongside Computer Vision, I am interested in NLP, XAI and Social Cognitive Systems.
-- 🌱 I’m currently working as a machine learning engineer, with a focus on computer vision
-- 💞️ I’m looking to collaborate on projects related to any of the above!
-- 📫 You can reach me via email at douglasmsmith@protonmail.com